Pudged/cbbot/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file if running the app locally.
+If running on Heroku, these will need to be added to the Config Vars for your application.

 `BOOKING_CODE`: Obtain from your unique email link \
 `PARTY_SIZE`: Size of party (1-8)\